 Disposable saliva test that is based on biochemical functionality

-The saliva’s alcohol content in relation to the blood alcohol content is 1:1
+The saliva’s alcohol content follows blood alcohol content very closely

 The result of the test strip is clearly readable from the darkening of the green control area and the yellow test area.
 The result can be read as soon as the slightest colour reaction has occurred.
 The colour does not need to be separately compared with colour scales.